-The Ribbon that you see within the PowerPoint 2016 user interface was designed to make all options easily accessible.
-To make more options available, you can add more tabs, rename them, and populate them with even more commands, as we will explore within this tutorial.
+The Ribbon that you see within the PowerPoint 2019 for Windows user interface was designed to make all options easily accessible.
+To make more options available on the Ribbon, you can add more tabs, rename them, and populate them with even more commands, as we will explore within this tutorial.

-All buttons on the Ribbon are placed within separate Tabs, each Tab has groups with a few buttons each.
+All buttons on the Ribbon are placed within separate Tabs, and each Tab has groups with a few commands each.
 We explained these basics in our Ribbon and Tabs tutorial.
 Customization of the Ribbon involves four areas: